Part 3: Management and Accountability

 Other elements of the AOFM’s governance framework include:

-- formal delegations and authorisations from the Treasurer of powers under various Acts that provide the legal authority for the AOFM’s debt management and investment activities;
+- formal delegations and authorisations from the Treasurer of powers under various Acts that provide the legal authority for the conduct of the AOFM’s debt management and investment activities;

 - formal delegations — Financial Management and Accountability (Finance Minister to Chief Executives) Delegation;